-\paragraph{Gates of twisted equivariant maps.} Given Grushko free splittings $S,T$ of $\Gamma$ rel~$\A$, an equivariant tight map $S \mapsto T$ always exists.
-Indeed, for any $\Phi \in \Aut(\Gamma;\A)$ a $\Phi$-twisted equivariant tight map $f \from S \to T$ always exists.
-First, the Grushko requirement implies that $S$ and $T$ have the exact same nontrivial vertex stabilizers, and the $\Phi$-twisted equivariance requirement uniquely determines the restriction of $f$ as a bijection from vertices of $S$ with nontrivial stabilizer to vertices of $T$ with nontrivial stabilizer.
+Given Grushko free splittings $S,T$ of $\Gamma$ rel~$\A$, an equivariant tight map $S \mapsto T$ always exists; in fact, for any $\Phi \in \Aut(\Gamma;\A)$ a $\Phi$-twisted equivariant tight map $f \from S \to T$ always exists.
+First, the Grushko requirement implies that $S$ and $T$ have the exact same nontrivial vertex stabilizers, and $\Phi$-twisted equivariance uniquely determines the restriction of $f$ as a bijection from vertices of $S$ with nontrivial stabilizer to vertices of $T$ with nontrivial stabilizer.
 Next, for every vertex orbit with trivial stabilizers, that requirement also determines $f$ uniquely on the orbit \emph{after} first choosing the image of one representative of that orbit.
 Finally, having defined $f$ on vertices, it then extends naturally (and tightly) over all edges in a $\Phi$-twisted equivariant manner.

 Consider any tight, twisted equivariant map $f \from S \to T$ between free splittings of $\Gamma$ rel~$\A$.
 Given $v \in \VS$ such that $f$ is injective on each edge incident to $v$, and hence the derivative map $D_v f \from D_v S \to D_{f(v)} T$ is defined, the set $D_v S$ is partitioned into \emph{gates} of $f$ at $v$, where $e,e' \in D_v S$ are in the same gate if and only if $D_v f(e)=D_v f(e')$.
 A nondegenerate turn $\{e,e'\}$ at $v \in \VS$ is \emph{foldable (with respect to $f$)} if $\{e,e'\}$ is contained in some gate of $f$ at $v$; otherwise $\{e,e'\}$ is \emph{unfoldable}.
 Consider a path $\gamma$ and a vertex $v$ in the interior of $\gamma$, and let $e,e'$ be the oriented edges contained in $\gamma$ having initial edge $v$; the orientation on one of $e$ or $e'$ agrees with the orientation on $\gamma$, and the other disagrees.
 If $\{e,e'\}$ is foldable then we say that $\gamma$ \emph{takes a foldable turn at $v$}, otherwise $\gamma$ \emph{takes an unfoldable turn at $v$}.\footnote{We avoid referring to foldable turns as ``illegal'', reserving that terminology for a more restrictive property in the context of a relative train track map; see Section~\ref{SectionRTT}.}